motu-tool/mOTUs/README.md

 #### Required arguments

-The `-i` parameter allows you to specify the tokens used to search for genomes.
-You can provide a single token, multiple tokens, or a file containing tokens, with one name per line.
-Tokens can be genome names, GTDB taxonomy or annotation identifiers such as KEGG, PFAM or EGGNOG.
-Tokens that dont match the database exactly will be used to suggest alternatives using fuzzy search.
+The `-i` parameter allows you to specify the queries used to search for genomes.
+You can provide a single query, multiple queries, or a file containing queries, with one name per line.
+Queries can be genome names, GTDB taxonomy or annotation identifiers such as KEGG, PFAM or EGGNOG.
+Queries that dont match the database exactly will be used to suggest alternatives using fuzzy search.

 The `-o` parameter specifies the output file where genomes with or without annotations will be stored.